andyvand/sy201/README.md

 - Extra Activities<p>

-	See if you can create your own version of the histogram generator for the `gettysburg.txt` file.
-The executable version I wrote and the `gettysburg.txt` file are both in the `cw11` directory.<p>
+	Keep working on the histogram generator for the `gettysburg.txt` file.
+The executable version I wrote and the `gettysburg.txt` file are both in the `cw11` directory.
+Also see if you can crack the password file I gave you in `cw12`.<p>

 <hr>